Kulgar/redmine_discussions_plugin/README.md

 ### Adding has_many :discussions

-This is a bit advanced in rails development, so only do that if you feel confortable.
+This is a bit advanced in rails development, so only do that if you feel confortable, skip this part if you aren't.

+**Do these two points only if you skip this part:**
+* remember to associate discussions to project anyway, when initializing or creating a new discussion with: `discussion.project = @project`
+* and filter discussions in index: `discussion.where(project_id: @project.id)`

 It is possible to "patch" (add features) to existing redmine core Classes.

 For instance we want to add the has_many :discussions association in Project model.